-The McKinley Project is located within the rocks of the Riggins and Seven Devils Groups of the Blue Mountains Island-Arc Complex.
+The McKinley-Monarch project is located within the rocks of the Riggins and Seven Devils Groups, a remnant of a subducted island-arc complex.
 The metasediments of the accreted Riggins and Seven Devils Groups are considered to be the source of coarse gold found in the nearby historic placer operations.
 Mapping and geophysics both suggest major northerly trending fault structures cut these metasediments.
 Rock alteration consists of carbonization and silicification.
 Gold mineralization is associated with auriferous pyrite and quartz-carbonate veining.